juanjomarcruz/FDA_Orange_Book_Project/README.md

-# Healthcare Data Analysis Project: Patents & Exclusivities from FDA-approved drugs
+# Healthcare Data Analysis Project: Patents & Exclusivities

 <img src="4_Images/FDA_logo_1.png" alt="FDA" width="500">

 ## Description

-In this Healthcare Data Analysis Project, I've analyzed a dataset from the FDA Orange Book, a database published by the U.S. Food and Drug Administration (FDA) which provides information on FDA-approved chemical drugs, therapeutic equivalences between innovators & generic drugs, patents & market exclusivities.
+In this Healthcare Data Analysis Project, I've analyzed a dataset from the **FDA Orange Book**, a database published by the U.S. Food and Drug Administration (FDA) which provides information on FDA-approved chemical drugs, therapeutic equivalences between innovators & generic drugs, patents & market exclusivities.

 The analysis has focused on gaining insights on **Patents and Exclusivities**...Which has been the patent submission trend over the last years?
 Which are the firms holding the highest number of patents?
 Which exclusivities are typically granted together?